 MPIG means many smaller GP practices are guaranteed a minimum level of funding that is not dependent on the number of patients on their list.
 The chair of the British Medical Association's GPs' committee has warned that thousands could be left without a readily accessible local GP altogether because of the abolition of the minimum practice income guarantee (MPIG).
 Surgeries particularly at risk were those that often delivered care to vulnerable communities, in rural areas, inner cities or universities with large, transient populations.
 The campaign group ‘Save Our Surgeries’ has been launched by concerned residents and GPs, with 400 people in east London joining a march in July 2014 protesting against changes they fear could result in local GP surgeries shutting.

-For expert advice on matters relating to healthcare law, please contact Anne-Marie Irwin of Irwin Mitchell's public law department on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to healthcare law, please contact Anne-Marie Irwin of Irwin Mitchell's Public Law & Human Rights department on 0370 1500 100 or complete our enquiry form.

 Back to Client Stories